kiwihodl/Seed-E/seed-e/README.md

 **No database contains plain text xpubs.** All extended public keys are hashed using HMAC-SHA256 with a server secret before storage.
 Even if the database is compromised, the actual xpubs remain secure.
 Only hashed values are stored and transmitted.

+**⚠️ Ecosystem Limitation**: The hashed xpub system only prevents key reuse **within our platform's ecosystem**.
+Providers could still use the same xpub in other services outside our platform.
+Clients must trust that providers are not reusing keys elsewhere.
+We can only enforce good key management within our ecosystem - the broader Bitcoin ecosystem requires trust and reputation.

 ### **Master Key Requirements**

 **This platform is NOT for users who cannot handle basic key backup.** Both clients and providers must securely backup their master keys.
 If you cannot properly backup a simple master key, you are in the wrong business and should use an ETF or custodial backup service instead.